DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

 - county
 - postcode

-If the user has not entered information, for example, address lines 2 and 3, and county, we leave the field blank to avoid confusion.
+If the user has not entered information, for example, address lines 2 and 3 and county, we leave the field blank to avoid confusion.

-Once users select ‘Save provider’, they return to the providers list, which displays a ‘Provider added’ success message.
+Once users select ‘Save provider’, they return to the list of providers, and we display a ‘Provider added’ success message.

 ## Further considerations